 All packets will be available under the registered runner’s last name.
 You do not need to know your bib number to pick up your packet.

 No day of pick up.
 Please plan travel accordingly.

 Who can pick up my packet for me?

 It is always best to pick up your own bib and race packet, however, a family member or friend can pick up for you.
 They will need to bring a note from you giving them permission to pick up your packet.
 Once packets leave our hands we are not able to replace them.

 RACE DAY QUESTIONS

 Where & when is the START for the Run To Remember?

-The starting line for the Run To Remember is at The Grove.
-The Grove has ample parking in their parking structure.
-The Grove is located at the intersections of Beverly Blvd, 3rd Street, Fairfax and The Grove Drive.
-Both the 10k and the Half Marathon start at 7:00 am.
+The starting line for the Run To Remember is in front of Westfield Century City Mall.
+The mall has ample parking in their parking structure.
+The mall is located at the intersections of Santa Monica Blvd and Century Park West.

 If you do not need to drive, we encourage you to use Uber or Lyft to get to the race.

-If using Uber or Lyft, the address for the Grove is 189 The Grove Drive, Los Angeles, CA
+If using Uber or Lyft, the address for Westfield Century City Mall is 10250 Santa Monica Blvd, Los Angeles, CA

 If you are staying at a hotel, your best option to travel to and from the race is using Uber or Lyft.